HardikDudeja/CSE_343-ML_Project/README.md

 * To demonstrate the working, clone the repository.
 * Load the model
 <br/>The models trained are saved in the models directory.
+Uncompress the model if compressed and load using the following command.
 ```
 model = joblib.load(model)
 ```